-Four seasons in, I realize I’ve had a few over the years.
+Five seasons in to my daughter’s depression, I realize I’ve had a few MVPs over the years.
 People I’ve never met, but who I’ve leaned on to keep my head in the game and my spirits up.
 And they’re all free agents.

-So, if you’re in need of an MVP, you can borrow one of mine.
+So, if you need an MVP of your own, feel free to borrow one of mine.
 Here’s my all-star list of players.

-#1 John Moe, the host of The Hilarious World of Depression podcast
+#1 John Moe, host of The Hilarious World of Depression podcast

 John Moe, through his amazing podcast The Hilarious World of Depression taught me how to talk about depression with my daughter and others.
 He and his guests gave me the vocabulary, the questions, and a lot of answers.
-What’s more, John is the ultimate team player–quick witted, compassionate and reliable.
-He’s good to have around.
+What’s more, John is the ultimate team player–quick-witted, compassionate and reliable.

 #2 Suzanne Alderson, founder of Parenting Mental Health

-If you’re feeling isolated or like you are breaking, go to Suzanne.
-She’ll welcome you in with a hug and a cup of tea.
+If you’re feeling isolated or like you are breaking in half, go to Suzanne.
+She’ll welcome you in with a warm hug and a cup of tea.

 #3 Brooke Castillo, founder of The Life Coach School